EdVince/Stable-Diffusion-NCNN/README.md

 ## Some Issues

 1. Very sensitive to prompts, if you want to make a high quality picture, the prompt must be written well.
-2. Slow, an iterative step ranges from 5-10s.
+2. Slow, one iterative step costs about 5-10second.

 ## ONNX Model

 I've uploaded the three onnx models used by Stable-Diffusion, so that you can do some interesting work.

 You can find them from the link above.

 ### Statements

 1. Please abide by the agreement of the stable diffusion model consciously, and DO NOT use it for illegal purposes!
-2. If you use these onnx models to make open source projects, please inform me and I'll follow and look forward for your next work :)
+2. If you use these onnx models to make open source projects, please inform me and I'll follow and look forward for your next great work :)

 ### Instructions